Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 (b) Continuing legal education activity completed during any reporting period in excess of the minimum six hour requirement for such period may be applied to the following period's requirement.
 The carryover provision applies to one year only.

-(c) To be included on the appointment list, each attorney must annually submit an affidavit to the county detailing the juvenile continuing legal education activities completed in the prior year.
+(c) To be included on the appointment list, each attorney must annually submit an affidavit to the appropriate court staff detailing the juvenile continuing legal education activities completed in the prior year.
 Alternatively, an attorney may annually submit documentation showing the attorney is currently certified as a specialist in juvenile law.
+An attorney who is certified in juvenile law by the Texas Board of Legal Specialization is deemed to have satisfied all CLE requirements for as long as board certification is maintained and proof thereof is annually provided to the Court Administrator.

 Emergency Appointment.